zjj2wry/pd/tools/pd-tso-bench/README.md

-  the number of pd clients involved in each benchmark (default 1) -count int the count number that the test will run (default 1) -duration duration how many seconds the test will last (default 1m0s) -interval duration
+  the number of pd clients involved in each benchmark (default 1) -count int the count number that the test will run (default 1) -dc string which dc-location this bench will request (default "global") -duration duration how many seconds the test will last (default 1m0s) -interval duration